 In order to quantitatively test if the two teeth conditions are separable, we chose distance-weighted discrimination (DWD) as our detection method and validated the results with direction-projection-permutation (DiProPerm) hypothesis tests.
 DWD was developed as an improved version of support vector machines (SVM) for linear classification.7 DiProPerm8 is a permutation-based hypothesis test that assesses the chance that the observed degree of separation happened as a result of expected random variation.
 It was developed with DWD in mind as an area of application, but it represents a general framework of nonparametric hypothesis testing built to discern visually discovered typical and atypical behavior in high-dimensional settings.

 Figure 6.a and b show the results of classifying cracked (red dots) and healthy (blue dots) in the microCT dataset, illustrated by projecting each tooth in the DWD and its orthogonal principal component directions (OPC1).
 Kernel density estimates of the data projected onto the DWD separating hyperplane show no clear separation between healthy and cracked teeth (Fig. 6.b, left).
 Further, DiProPerm test confirms no significance separation between the two groups (Fig. 6.b, right, p = 0.74).
 Figure 6.c and d show the results of classification in the hr-CBCT dataset.
-Unlike in microCT dataset, it shows appropriate separation of cracked versus healthy teeth using the same plane projection (Fig. 6.d, left).
-DiProPerm also showed a significant separation result (Fig. 6.d, right, p = 0.026) even for this small sample size.
+Unlike in the microCT dataset, it shows appropriate separation of cracked versus healthy teeth using the same plane projection (Fig. 6.d, left).
+DiProPerm also showed a significant separation result (Fig. 6.d, right, p = 0.026) even for the small sample size.
 This confirms quantitatively that the crack distribution data derived from hr-CBCT, but not microCT, is able to separate teeth conditions.